-There is not much known about migration patterns of arrowtooth flounder, but there is evidence that they move to deeper water (400m) as they grow (Zimmerman and Goddard 1996, Blood et al. 2007) and appear to have a widespread bathymetric distribution (Wilderbuer et al. 2008).
+Not much is known about migration patterns of Arrowtooth Flounder, but there is evidence that they move to deeper water (400m) as they grow (Zimmerman and Goddard 1996, Blood et al. 2007) and appear to have a widespread bathymetric distribution (Wilderbuer et al. 2008).
 Arrowtooth exhibit sexual dimorphism in size as males are significantly smaller than females.
 There is also evidence that sex ratio varies by depth stratum.
 Females tend to dominate shallower waters (200m) and males dominate deeper waters (>450m).
 The sex ratio is approximately even at 400m (Blood et al. 2007).